 Always Be Prepared – Pack Winter Jackets and Hats

-During the fall time, in addition to my usual hiking essentials (rain gear, water, snacks, fire starter) I always bring our winter jackets and hats.
+During the fall time, in addition to my 11 essential items to bring on a hike with kids, I always bring our winter jackets and hats.
 Make sure you bring them even if the day seems sunny and warm when you are packing and leaving your house.
 Those warm clothes may be the difference between a fun day in the mountains and a miserable or even dangerous one.